 - Chop the nuts that need chopping.

-- Add all of the nuts and seeds, and dried fruit if using, to a medium bowl and mix.
+- Add all of the nuts, seeds, flax, and dried fruit if using, to a medium bowl and mix.
 Measure and pour the Sukrin Clear Fiber Syrup (Vitafiber, Fiber Yum or honey) over the nuts and seeds and mix thoroughly.
 Add the melted butter (or ghee or coconut oil) and mix again.
 Add a pinch or two of salt and the tablespoon of Sukrin Melis (or powdered Swerve) and mix one more time.

 - Distribute the low carb granola mixture evenly on the prepared sheet pan and bake until fragrant and slightly golden in color – about 15 minutes.
 Remove from the oven, stir and cool completely and break up large clumps before storing in an airtight container.